-Karisma Kapoor Rubbishes Nepotism, Says 'I Worked Double Hard To Reach Where I Am'
+Karisma Kapoor Rubbishes Nepotism; Says, 'I Worked Double Hard To Reach Where I Am'

 Karisma Kapoor says she does not miss being on the movie sets and is enjoying her time off camera.
-The 44-year-old actor, who last appeared in 2012 film Dangerous Ishqq, said she never had a career plan as she believed in doing what interested her as an artiste.
+The 44-year-old actor, who last appeared in the 2012 film Dangerous Ishqq, said she never had a career plan as she believed in doing what interested her as an artiste.
 "I am not missing being in front of the camera.
 Everybody says I should do something.
 But I have never planned anything in my life.
 So, you never know I may do a movie soon," Karisma told PTI.

 The actor, who was the first grandchild of film icon Raj Kapoor to enter the movies, said her family legacy was never the reason for her success.
 She worked as hard as any other person to make a mark in the film industry, she said.